evkx/evkx.github.io/content/models/xpeng/g6/G6_RWD_Long_Range/_index.md

 The XPENG G6 RWD Long Range delivers a solid performance with a maximum power of 218 kW (296 hp / 292 bhp) and a total torque of 440 Nm (325 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 202 km/h (126 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 92 kWh and a net usable capacity of 87,5 kWh, providing an 4,5 kWh buffer (4.9%) for battery protection.
+The high-capacity battery has a gross capacity of 92 kWh and a net usable capacity of 87,5 kWh, providing a 4,5 kWh buffer (4.9%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 755 km ( miles). he energy consumption is 11.6 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 300 kW.
 Charging from 0% to 100% takes approximately 54 minutes, while a more typical charging scenario from 10% to 80% takes 21 minutes with an average charging speed at 179 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 60%.
-This results in an effective charging speed, including time lost, of 150 kW, with each charging session taking about 19 minutes and 34 seconds..
+This results in an effective charging speed, including time lost, of 150 kW, with each charging session taking about 19 minutes and 34 seconds.
 This efficient charging capability makes the XPENG G6 RWD Long Range a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 9 hours and 25 minutes.
 This journey would require three charging stops from 7% to 69%, with a total charging time of 66 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 57 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.